 Welcome

-Adrian Rauchfleisch is a Professor at the Graduate Institute of Journalism, National Taiwan University.
+I am a Professor at the Graduate Institute of Journalism, National Taiwan University.

-He is currently Principal Investigator of the National Science and Technology Council’s International Outstanding Young Scholars project (國際年輕傑出學者研究計畫), Global Perspectives on AI: Assessing Public Discourse, Opinion, and Big Tech’s Role.
+I am currently Principal Investigator of the National Science and Technology Council’s International Outstanding Young Scholars project (國際年輕傑出學者研究計畫), Global Perspectives on AI: Assessing Public Discourse, Opinion, and Big Tech’s Role.

-His work has been published in Political Communication, New Media & Society, Political Behavior, Social Media + Society, Digital Journalism, Communication Research, Government Information Quarterly, Telematics and Informatics, Information, Communication & Society, among other outlets.
+My work has been published in Political Communication, New Media & Society, Political Behavior, Social Media + Society, Digital Journalism, Communication Research, Government Information Quarterly, Telematics and Informatics, Information, Communication & Society, among other outlets.

-He holds a B.A., M.A., and Ph.D. from the University of Zurich.
+I received my B.A., M.A., and Ph.D. from the University of Zurich.

 Featured articles